marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 In other words, **don't return a Future if you don't need it**.

-If you don't follow this rule, Async Redux may seem to work ok, but will eventually misbehave.
+If you don't follow this rule, AsyncRedux may seem to work ok, but will eventually misbehave.

 If your reducer has no `await`s, you must return `AppState?` instead of `Future<AppState?>`, or simply add `await microtask;` to the start of your reducer, or return `null`.